 A daily check before each job can keep you from getting sidelined.
 Here’s our quick checklist of the top five things you should check before hopping in your skid steer.

-- Check the Tires/Track: Depending on your setup, be sure to either check the tire pressure or adjust track tension as necessary.
-Skipping this step puts strain on these components, which can be expensive to replace when damaged.
+- Tires/Track: Depending on your setup, be sure to either check the tire pressure or adjust track tension as necessary.
+Skipping this step puts strain on these components, and they are expensive to replace when damaged.

-- Check the Engine: Take a walk behind the machine and open the tailgate.
-Remove any debris and check to see that all components, such as the air filter and cooling system, are in good shape.
+- Engine: Take a walk behind the machine and open the tailgate.
+Remove any debris and check to see that all components, such as the air filter and cooling system, are undamaged.

-- Check fluid levels: Engine oil, hydraulic oil and coolant levels should all be inspected.
-Making sure that all fluid levels are full helps keep your skid steer from suffering from accelerated wear or heat damage.
-For a full list of top-quality fluids for your skid steer, take a look at what AMSOIL has to offer here.
+- Fluids: Engine oil, hydraulic oil and coolant levels should all be inspected.
+Making sure that all fluid levels are full helps keep your skid steer from suffering from accelerated wear or heat damage to help increase the performance and protection of your critical equipment.

 AMSOIL has a full line of quality fluids designed to improve the performance and protection of your skid steer and other heavy-duty diesel equipment.